Irator1/global-storage-fork-temp/README.md

 !!!!!!!!!!!!!!
 With some help from AI, these are the changes:

-With some help from AI, these are the changes:

 # Feature: Multi-buffer networks, copy-paste configuration, configurable chest size, and UI improvements

 **v0.1.2 → v0.3.2**